 - Right concentration – focus on one object or thought at a time.
 This way we can attain true peace of mind.

 Buddha’s teachings are simple and easy to adopt in our daily lives.
-These simple teachings can be understood by a 5 year old but even a 80 year old doesn’t do it.
-Try changing small things in your life and you’ll see yourself making big impact to people and world around you.
+These simple teachings can be understood by a 5 year old or a 80 year old alike.
+Try changing small things in your life and you’ll see yourself becoming happier and calmer, spreading joy to people and world around you.